AndroidCrypto/Android_Advanced_NFC_NfcA_App/README.md

 # Android Advanced NFC NfcA App

+This app will explain in detail how the communication with an NFC tag works when using the **NfcA technology**.
+The repository is the accompanying resource for a tutorial on medium.com available here: soon...

+Please be aware that this is an **advanced tutorial**, meaning I do not explain the details of Near Field Communication (NFC).
+This is done in the tutorial "**How to use NFC Reader Mode in Android to connect to NFC tags (Java)**".
+There is as well a GitHub repository available: https://github.com/AndroidCrypto/AndroidBasicNfcReader.

 ## data sheets of the described NFC tags
+For my work I used some well known and available on the market NFC tags.
+It is very important to understand the technical fetures of each tag you want to work with, for that reason this are the links to the data sheets.
+I included the last available versions in the "doc" subfolder of this repository.

 - NXP NTAG21x tags (NTAG213, NTAG215 and NTAG216): https://www.nxp.com/docs/en/data-sheet/NTAG213_215_216.pdf
 - NTAG 21x features and hints (AN13089): https://www.puntoflotante.net/AN13089.pdf